GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 ### Overview

-??? note "Basics"

 === "What is a Stat Bondmate?"

     - <span style="color: LimeGreen">All adventurers can become bondmates ("stat bondmates") if they are dismissed after reaching flaming-heart status</span>.
     - Stat bondmates are -not- the same as story bondmates.
 The former increases base traits while the latter increases derived stats such as Attack Power, Accuracy, etc.
     - Stat bondmates help to augment your units since story bondmates are limited.
     - Equipped from the Training Room - Bondmates menu.

 === " Bondmate Levels"

     - After dismissing a stat bondmate it will roll a Level from 1 to 5.
 The level that is rolled appears to be a function of the bondmates attached to it prior to dismissal.
 It is a mechanic that is not fully understood to-date.
     - Based on extensive community testing we can confirm:
         - If a unit has 2x Level 5 bondmates attached prior to dismissal it will result in a Level 4 or 5 stat bondmate.
         - The odds are roughly 50/50.
 There is no known, consistent way to guarantee a Level 5.
     - Rule of thumb: You will need to farm 2x the number of units to reach a target number of Level 5 bondmates .
 For example, if you want 6x Level 5 SPD bondmates, then you should expect to farm, on average, 12 SPD bondmates.
     - Bondmates attached to the dismissed unit are not lost, but are returned to the Bondmate List.

 === "Trait Bonuses"

     === "Mechanics"

         - The trait bonus is a function of both the Grade of the unit being equipped and the level of the stat bondmate.
 See examples in the tabs.
         - Trait bonuses cap at +7-8 at Level 70.
 It is possible to attach a Level 2 and Level 3 of the same stat bondmate to one character for the "equivalent" trait bonus of a Level 5 stat bondmate.
         - SPD bondmates are an exception.
 All of their values are -1, so the max at Level 70 would be +6-7.
         - There is no additional trait bonus for matching elemental alignments.
 This holds true for story bondmates, too.
         - Nameless, General, and Legendary adventurers all provide the exact same trait bonuses.

     === "Example: Level 5 Stat Bondmate"

         - A Level 5 stat bondmate +
             - A Level 70 (Copper Grade) unit will receive +7-8 trait points
             - A Level 60 (Steel Grade) unit will receive +6-7 trait points
             - A Level 50 (Iron Grade) until withh receive +5-6 trait points
             - And so on
         - The trait bonus range is due to rounding and will vary by unit

     === "Example: Level 4 Stat Bondmate"

         - A Level 4 stat bondmate +
             - A Level 70 (Copper Grade) unit will receive +6-7 trait points
             - A Level 60 (Steel Grade) unit will receive +5-6 trait points
             - A Level 50 (Iron Grade) until withh receive +4-5 trait points
             - And so on
         - The trait bonus range is due to rounding and will vary by unit

 !!! warning "Flaming-Heart Requirements"